pluots/stringmetrics/README.md

 ### Functionality

-NOTE: The spellcheck portion of this project is still under development.
+NOTE: The spellcheck portion of this project is still under development and is not guaranteed to work properly.
 Completed and future planned support include:

 - [x] Basic prefix/sufix dictionary files
 - [ ] Forbidden word handling